[Based on an incident which happened one evening in Russia. It’s 70% true.]

 They skipped up to the place, it was still an hour before the crowds came, it was one of those you stood at the glass cabinet and chose.
 They did.

-He suggested they go to the next room, nearer the loos, more private.
+He further suggested she go to the next room, nearer the loos, more private.
 If she did that, he’d get the cappuccinos.

-She’d said nothing about the egg and when he got back, he gave it to her.
-She stood and put her arms around him, looking up at his ugly mug.
+She’d said nothing about the egg, though she’d seen him buy it and when he got back, he gave it to her.
+She stood up and put her arms around him, looking up at his ugly mug.
 This was precisely what he had not to do, this next bit.

 That defused it and the rest of the time was spent pleasantly.
 They took the car home again.